-Lots of teachers have used a human bingo graphic organizer as an icebreaker and a quick way to get students interacting with each other.
+Lots of teachers, principals, and even corporate managers have used a human bingo graphic organizer as an icebreaker and a quick way to get new groups of people interacting with each other.

 - Each square on the bingo card has a different question.